Anurag-Gumidelli/Anurag-Gumidelli/README.md

 🎓 **Education**: Bachelor of Science in Computer Science, University of Massachusetts Amherst (Spring 2023).

+💼 **Work**: I am a Software Engineer at Ciena, focusing on building a software platform for packet forwarding.

 🧩 **Hobbies & Interests**:
 - Solving puzzles and playing board games.
 - Exploring Networking and Cloud technologies.